Number of Jobs

-|This Job is Ranked in|
+|This Job is Listed in|

-|Best Construction Jobs||#9|
+|Best Construction Jobs|

-Because carpenters are constantly called upon to make exact measurements with heavy equipment, those interested in entering the profession must comfortably marry attention to detail with manual dexterity and mathematical prowess.
+Because carpenters are constantly called upon to make exact measurements and work with heavy equipment, those interested in entering the profession must comfortably marry attention to detail with manual dexterity and mathematical prowess.
 Their problem-solving skills must go hand-in-hand with their stamina and physical strength.
-Weisling adds that they must also possess an open mind, as well as a genuine passion for the work.
+Weisling adds that carpenters must possess an open mind, as well as a genuine passion for the work.
 "We encourage individuals to define who they are and understand what a carpenter does and what the duties really are and then become as well-rounded as they can," he says.

-|Upward Mobility||Above Average|
+|Upward Mobility||good Above Average|

-Last updated by Jessica Harper.
+Last updated by Stephanie Steinberg.